-HEINRICH HILDEBRAND and Alois Wolfmuller patented the bike they’d been working on since 1892: a 1,428cc/2½hp water-cooled four-stroke twin which would become the first motor cycle to sport pneumatic tyres, thanks to a deal with Dunlop.
-Following steam locomotive practice, the conrods drove the rear wheel so there was no crankcase and no belt, chain or shaft rear drive.
+HEINRICH HILDEBRAND and Alois Wolfmuller patented the bike they’d been working on since 1892: a 1,428cc/2½hp water-cooled four-stroke twin (with hot-tube ignition and surface ‘bubbler’ carb) which would become the first motor cycle to sport pneumatic tyres, thanks to a deal with Dunlop.
+Following steam-locomotive practice the conrods drove the rear wheel so there was no crankcase and no belt, chain or shaft rear drive.
 Neither was there a flywheel; instead elastic straps helped the pistons back down the barrels.
 Claimed top speed was 25mph; brakes comprised a steel ‘spoon’ pressing against the front tyre and a pedal operated ‘sprag’ rear brake—a lump of metal that could be forced down against the road surface as an anchor of last resort.
 It was the world’s first motor cycle to go into series production, made in Munich by Motorfahrrad-Fabrik Hildebrand & Wolfmuller in a factory the brothers had purpose built for the project with 1,200 assembly workers; they also used many local engineering firms for components.
 ‘Motorfahrrad’ translates as ‘motorcycle’; an early use of the term.
 They even sent a demo model to Paris in a bid to win export business.

 PROFESSOR ENRICO Bernadi of Verona built a four-stroke, water-cooled ohv 265cc single-cylinder engine and named it the Lauro.
 It was too bulky to fit in a bicycle frame so Bernadi mounted it in a monowheel trailer.
 The engine turned the trailer wheel and the trailer pushed the bike.
 Control was via a rubber bulb which controlled a carburettor diaphragm.